Saber: An Efficient Sampling with Adaptive Acceleration and Backtracking Enhanced Remasking for Diffusion Language Model: Saber

 \section{Saber}

-In this section, we first provide the preliminaries for DLM sampling ($\S~\ref{Preliminaries}$), and then detailly introduce the two key components of Saber: Adaptive Acceleration via Dynamic Unmasking ($\S~\ref{AADU}$) and Backtracking-Enhanced Remasking Mechanism ($\S~\ref{BERM}$).
+In this section, we first provide the preliminaries for DLM sampling ($\S~\ref{Preliminaries}$), and then describe the two key components of Saber: Adaptive Acceleration via Dynamic Unmasking ($\S~\ref{AADU}$) and Backtracking-Enhanced Remasking Mechanism ($\S~\ref{BERM}$).
 Finally, we provide the overview of Saber ($\S~\ref{overallSaber}$) in DLM sampling, which is also illustrated in Figure \ref{fig:Method}.